Oregon Property Taxes 2016 [Go To Different State]

 Oregon Property Tax Calculator

-While the exact property tax rate you will pay will vary by county and is set by the local property tax assessor, you can use the free Oregon Property Tax Estimator Tool to calculate your approximate yearly property tax based on average property tax rates across Oregon.
+While the exact property tax rate you will pay will vary by county and is set by the local property tax assessor, you can use the free Oregon Property Tax Estimator Tool to calculate your approximate yearly property tax based on median property tax rates across Oregon.

 If you would like to get a more accurate property tax estimation, choose the county your property is located in from the list on the left.
 Property tax averages from this county will then be used to determine your estimated property tax.